collective/collective.developermanual/source/templates_css_and_javascripts/template_basics.rst

 Read more about expressions in `TAL Guide <http://www.owlfish.com/software/simpleTAL/tal-guide.html>`_.

-See :doc:`Expressions chapter </functionality/expressions>` for more information.
+See the :doc:`Expressions chapter </functionality/expressions>` for more information.

 Omitting tags
 =================